Evoniuk/Readability-Scores/README.md

 gets an ease of 70.1 and a grade of 7.7.

-Despite their shortcomings, however, these measures are decent heuristics for length texts.
+Despite their shortcomings, however, these measures are decent heuristics for lengthy texts.

 ## The Interface